paulchambaz/afu-study/paper/paper.typ

 estimate falls short of the target.

 ==== IQL
+Implicit Q-Learning approaches offline reinforcement learning by avoiding direct querying of the Q-function with unseen actions during training.
+This algorithm uses expectile regression to estimate the maximum value of Q-functions without requiring access to the optimal action.
+IQL operates on three main components: a value network, two Q-networks to reduce overestimation bias, and a policy network.
+The value function is trained using expectile regression at a specific quantile $tau$, enabling it to approximate the maximum of the Q-function distribution.
+The policy is then extracted through advantage-weighted regression, allowing it to favor actions with higher advantages while remaining within the data distribution.
+This approach effectively addresses the distribution shift problem in offline RL by never evaluating actions outside the training dataset, making it well-suited for purely offline learning scenarios but potentially limiting its adaptability during transitions to online learning.

 ==== Cal-QL
+Calibrated Q-Learning builds upon conservative Q-learning approaches for offline reinforcement learning while enabling smoother transition to online learning.
+CALQL employs a Q-network, a target network, and a policy network similar to SAC's stochastic policy.
+What distinguishes CALQL is its use of reference values precomputed from the dataset using Monte Carlo returns, which serve as a calibration mechanism.
+The learning objective combines a standard temporal difference error with a conservative regularization term that explicitly penalizes out-of-distribution actions.
+This calibration helps prevent both underestimation and overestimation of Q-values, addressing a key challenge in offline-to-online transition where traditional conservative approaches tend to be overly pessimistic.
+CALQL's balanced approach allows it to maintain sufficient conservatism during offline learning while facilitating effective exploration when transitioning to online learning.

 ==== Off-policy learning experimental setup
 Our first experiment aims to evaluate whether AFU can truly learn from randomly